Home

 1877 - 69 x 88 cm - Pastel on paper

-Musée d'Orsay Paris >
+Musée d'Orsay Paris, France >

-Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 89
+Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 89/Newspaper reports from 1879

 No. 27 - Canotiers.
 (Pastel.)